7RU7H/Archive/Web-Application-Hacking/SQLi/NoSQLInjection.md

 #### MongoDB

 [MongoDB](https://www.mongodb.com/) is JSON-like, document store type NoSQL database.
 Its data is a JSON-like structure called a **Document**.
 Documents are stored in an associative array with an arbitrary number of fields.
-These can be store heirarchically called **Collections**.
+These can be store hierarchically called **Collections**.
 Collections are the equivalent of tables in relational databases; multiple collections are grouped in **databases**.
 See [[MongoDB]].

 I uses NoSQL queries, not SQL-like:
 ```nosql